cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       See :term:`Application Template`.

    Adapter
-      An Adapter is an instance of an :term:`Application Template` that has been created from a specific configuration.
+      An Adapter is an instantiation of an :term:`Application Template` that has been created from a specific configuration.
 Adapters combine :term:`Plugins <plugin>` to access CDAP programs and resources.

-   Pipeline
-      A linked :term:`Source` and :term:`Sink`, with a set of zero or more :term:`Transformations <transformation>` in between.

    ETL
-      Refers to the *Extracting*, *Transforming* and *Loading* of data.
+      Refers to the *Extract*, *Transform* and *Load* of data.

-   ETL Pipeline
-      A :term:`Pipeline` that performs :term:`ETL`.

    ETL Application Template
       Also referred to as an ETL Template.
 A type of :term:`Application Template`, designed to create an :term:`ETL Adapter`.
 Two ETL Templates are shipped with CDAP: